ajpage74/terraform-foundations-azure/AZURE.md

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group
 https://www.terraform.io/docs/language/attr-as-blocks.html

+**Summary:** Learn how to create tags for your resources using Terraform.

+---
 Azure allows you to tag any resource with key/value pairs of text.
 You can use tags to keep track of resources and identify who built them, what they are for, what environment they belong in and more.
 Tags can be used on almost every Terraform resource in the Azure provider.
 Here's an example to show you how tags are formatted:

 ```php